 Undergrads considering graduate school: When my students are not kiteboarding on the beautiful shores of Lake Michigan, they are probably publishing security research with an emphasis on analog sensor security or medical device security within the field of embedded security.
 Prospective graduate students can read advice on how to write more effective graduate school applications.
 This event was part of a larger national set of workshops to broaden participation in computing research.
 Also see my links to reports on women in computing research.

-Recent research support: National Science Foundation, DHS, ADI, Archimedes
+Recent research support: National Science Foundation, ADI, Archimedes